 Our desire is for you and your children to know Jesus Christ in a real and personal way and to grow to spiritual maturity in Christ.
 Our children’s teachers love children and love Jesus.
 They look forward to helping your children learn about Jesus and His love for them!

 During both Sunday morning worship services and Bible Study, we offer nursery for infants through age 3.
 Staffed by a loving and committed group of volunteers and paid staff, you can have peace of mind knowing that your child is being cared for while you are attending worship or Bible study.
+Your children are always welcome to attend the worship services with you as a family.
+For the convenience of nursing mothers, a “Mother's Room” is located in foyer across from the Women’s Restroom and a "Cry Room" is located in the Education Building.
+Both rooms offer live audio from the Worship Building so parents can still listen to the service while taking care of their children.

 How can I get plugged in?